 Leo Castillo of Washington, DC, the third patient to get a double-lung transplant at Northwestern Memorial Hospital after having COVID-19, is looking forward to getting back behind the wheel of his truck.

 Texas resident James Teltschik, the ninth double-lung transplant recipient, looks forward to giving one of his signature bear hugs after his full recovery.

 And while she's celebrating her recovery with a speaker and disco ball attached to her walker, 20th double-lung transplant recipient Amanda Longe-Asque looks forward to being able to sing again.

 Leading the Quest for Better Medicine

-Research on how viruses impact the body is usually done in laboratories over the course of years.
+Research on how viruses affect the body is usually done in laboratories over the course of years.
 With COVID-19, physician-scientists simply didn't have the time.
-They had to learn about how COVID-19 attacks the lungs while caring for patients with the virus in the ICU.
+They had to learn about how the SARS-CoV-2 virus attacks the lungs while caring for patients with the virus in the ICU.

 Investigators worked together around the world and around the clock to publish information on COVID-19 and its effect on the body as they discovered it.
 Dr. Bharat paved the way for advanced COVID-19 care by pioneering the double-lung transplant following severe COVID-19.
 Now, under Dr. Bharat's guidance, institutions around the world are implementing this procedure to save even more lives.